For After Hours or Emergency Care - Please Call 0432 194 603 - Wheelchair Friendly!

 The teeth are important parts of our body.
 They help us chew and digest food easily.
 They help us talk and speak properly.
 They give us the ability to smile, which in itself has many helpful uses such as a boost to your confidence.
-Without them, we would have a hard time eating all the food all of humanity has created for our pleasures.
+Without them, we would have a hard time eating all the food all of the humanity has created for our pleasures.

 Proper dental care is needed because, while having 20 primary/baby teeth and 32 permanent/adult teeth sounds like a lot, they can decay much earlier than expected.
 However, there are people who have already lost most or all of their natural teeth, maybe by accident.
 In a study conducted in Australia, 1 in 25 people aged 15 years and older have no natural teeth left.
 As a result, many people turn to dentures as a way to restore their teeth back.